Soothing the Sympathetic Nervous System with the REMAP process:

 “HRV analysis enables clinicians and researchers to detect, quantify and trend changes in autonomic activity for patients” (De Jong et al. 2005).

 This pilot study was an attempt to determine the feasibility to document changes that clients experience with a physiological measure, namely an ECG that measures heart rate variability.
 It involved 8 clients with a diagnosis of PTSD including one male and seven females ranging in age from 25 to 44.
 We found that the HRV measures greatly improved and correlated with client self-reports that presenting symptoms were significantly reduced after an average of 77.5 minutes of treatment.
-The improved HRV scores confirmed for us that it is possible to detect, quantify and track changes in autonomic activity.
+The improved HRV scores confirmed for us that it is possible to detect, quantify, and track changes in autonomic activity.
 It also suggests that the REMAP process can play a role in helping to shift the ANS back into a healthier balance by easing intense emotional stress.

-The electrocardiograph (ECG) data was obtained using a Medicore SA 3000P Heart Rate Variability Analyzer.
+The electrocardiograph (ECG) data were obtained using a Medicore SA 3000P Heart Rate Variability Analyzer.
 This is a new medical device that is in the final stage of FDA compliance approval.
 ECG is an electrical signal that is measured with special conductive electrodes that are placed (in this case) on both wrists and on one ankle.
 The electrodes pick up very small changes in the electrical field generated by the heart and the HRV analyzer is then able to break that information into 14 different measures of HRV.

-Below is a summary of the key HRV components utilized and a comparison between the pre-treatment and post treatment measurements including the percentage of change.
+Below is a summary of the key HRV components utilized and a comparison between the pre-treatment and post-treatment measurements including the percentage of change.

-Heart Rate figures represent the mean (average) heart rate as measured in beats per minute (bpm) during the five minute recordings.
+Heart Rate figures represent the mean (average) heart rate as measured in beats per minute (bpm) during the five-minute recordings.
 A normal heart rate is 60 to 90 beats per minute.
 Bradycardia is below 50 bpm.
 Tachycardia is above 100 bpm.
 When under physical or emotional stress, the heart rate will increase.
 It decreases when the stress is eased.

-Root Means Squared (RMS-SD) This measure estimates high frequency variations in the heart rate during short-term recordings.
+Root Means Squared (RMS-SD) This measure estimates high-frequency variations in the heart rate during short-term recordings.
 It reflects an estimate of the parasympathetic regulation of the heart.
 The more PNS activity there is (higher numbers), then the greater the calming effect.
 The less PNS activity there is (lower numbers) and/or the more SNS activity, then the greater the activation of the fight or flight reflex.

 Standard Deviation (SDNN) is the standard deviation of the beat to beat intervals.
 The clinical meaning of a decrease in SDNN is a weakening in the autonomic nervous system’s ability to keep homeostasis in the face of internal/external environmental challenges and lowered coping ability to various emotional stressors.
-In this measure smaller numbers are worse and larger numbers are better.
+In this measure, smaller numbers are worse and larger numbers are better.

 The similarity in baseline and pre-treatment data for the SDNN and PSI measures may suggest that the background stress level of the participants was high on the day of the initial recordings and that their ability to compartmentalize their stress during the baseline recording was low.
 They also may have been experiencing some anticipatory anxiety.

 Physical Stress Index (PSI) represents accumulated physical load.
 Higher numbers in the PSI reading indicates that there is pressure on the body’s regulation system.
-Lower numbers would represent improvement.
+Lower numbers would represent an improvement.

 Total Successive R-R Interval Difference (TSRD) is a comparison of SDNN results between the current and the last HRV test.
 If the TSRD in the current recording is higher than the previous recording, then the SDNN of the patient has increased (better result).
 If the TSRD is lower in the current test, then it is a worse result.